Psychology Syllabi Examples

 Health Psychology (Online) - Allison Vaughn, PhD, San Diego State University

-The course policies are written out in really clear, easy to understand language.
+The course policies are written out in really clear, easy-to-understand language.
 The detailed information on each type of task and module is great.
 The assessments are varied and include space for content mastery, reflection and application, and interactions with peers.
 The necessary technology is spelled out very clearly, with instructions on how to access each type, including detailed information on Zoom.
 Office hours are framed as "open student hours."
 The information on Respondus Lockdown Browser regarding ensuring the fidelity of online tests is helpful.
-Overall, the presentation and tone of the syllabus is friendly and open.
+Overall, the presentation and tone of the syllabus are friendly and open.

 Health Psychology & Behavioral Medicine (Online) - Kimberly J. McClure Brenchley, PhD, St. John Fisher College

 The language is open and engaging, and the expectations for both students and professor in the “Course Mechanics” are particularly helpful to students new to online learning.
 Assessments range from content mastery (exams and quizzes) to application (diary project, activities, discussions).
 The course schedule and timeline are nicely laid out.
 Course policies are written out clearly (memes always help).
 The description of the Online Discussion Forum was also very helpful.
 It has a simple but comprehensive discussion board rubric.

 Special thanks to our ad hoc review committee: Steve Rouse, Arlene Stillwell, Heather Scherschel, Curtis Peterson, Nora Murphy, Diane Mackie, Joshua Guyer, Naomi Grant, Miranda Giacomin, Adrienne Carter Sowell, Ngoc Bui, Mike Andreychik, Jérémie Aboiron, Kat Klement